 - Click OK more than a few times until you come back to SQL Server login page.

-- Enter login ID and password to SQL server database and hit the OK option.
+- Enter the login ID and password to the SQL server database and hit the OK option.

 - Now, select the Save Password checkbox.

 After trying out the above fixes now you must have overcome the issue of ODBC Connection for an Access Database. but if in case it won’t get success then approach for the second one.

 Method 2: Set Up An ODBC Connection For An Access Database

 It’s important to perfectly set up the ODBC connection for the Access database.
 So, just check out whether you have done it correctly or not.
 This will also help you in learning how to set up an ODBC connection for Access Database with from error.